TOAST-DOCS/EasyMaker/zh/console-guide.md

     - **Go to TensorBoard** : TensorBoard, where you can check the statistical information of training, opens in a new browser window.<br/>
     For instructions on how to leave TensorBoard logs, please refer to [Appendix > 5.
 Store Indicator Logs for TensorBoard Usage](./console-guide/#5-store-indicator-logs-for-tensorboard-usage).
 TensorBoard can only be accessed by users logged into the console.
     - **Stop Hyperparameter Tuning** : You can stop hyperparameter tuning in progress.

+ - **Monitoring**: When you select hyperparameter tuning, you can check the list of monitored instances and basic indicator charts in the Monitoring tab of the detailed screen that appears.
+    - The **Monitoring** tab is disabled while hyperparameter tuning is being created.

 ### List of Trainings for Hyperparameter Tuning